-Common Workers Comp Risks Faced by a Restaurant
+Common Workers Comp Risks to consider when looking for Restaurant Insurance

-The Restaurant Industry is a service based industry and there is an extreme amount of contact with the public.
+When it comes to buying Restaurant Insurance it is important to remember the restaurant business is a service based industry.
+Because of the industry being serviced based there is an extreme amount of contact with the public.
 Most businesses that operate in a service based industry tend to have a larger amount of injuries to their employees, but those injuries tend to be less severe in nature.
 For instance, businesses like construction, roofing or floor installation have less claims, but those claims tend to be more severe because of the nature of the work.
 Because of the amount of contact directly with the public, employees are exposed to a large amount of risks that can cause an increase in workers compensation claims.
 Luckily those incidents tend to be less severe in nature, but the need to address these risks is high for business owners and managers in the restaurant industry.

 Restaurant Workers Compensation Coverage